ARTbio/startbio/docs/R-IOC/01_IOC_R_week_00.md

 - [x] Check it out, by clicking on the file name `chr22_sample.fa` in the `Files` tab of the RStudio environment.

-??? bug "It did not work for you ?"
+??? bug "It did not work for you?"
     This is most probably because you did not copy the *direct* psilo link but, instead, the indirect link that display an intermediate "download file" window.